-Dr. Merrens is a 1988 graduate of Dartmouth College, and a 1994 graduate of the Geisel School of Medicine at Dartmouth.
+Dr. Merrens is a 1988 graduate of Dartmouth College and a 1994 graduate of the Geisel School of Medicine at Dartmouth.
 He completed his internship and residency in medicine at the University of Washington Medical Center in Seattle in 1997.
-Merrens then served as the inpatient chief resident at University of Washington’s Harborview Medical Center in Seattle.
+In 1998, Dr. Merrens then served as the Chief Resident at University of Washington’s Harborview Medical Center in Seattle.

 Dr. Merrens has been at Dartmouth-Hitchcock (D-H) in Lebanon, New Hampshire since 1998, where he worked initially as an internist in General Internal Medicine, later developing the hospitalist service and establishing the Section of Hospital Medicine.
 In 2013, he obtained a master’s in health care delivery science at Dartmouth and the Tuck School of Business.
 He continues to practice as a hospitalist at D-H Medical Center.